 The average home cost in the state is $205,900, and home appreciation in the previous twelve months is 1.30 percent.

 Disabled veterans in New Hampshire qualify for a full property tax exemption if they are 100 percent disabled or have lost multiple limbs or are blind in both eyes.

 Apply For A New Hampshire VA Loan:

 To find out the exact dollar amount you qualify for, call the VA Home Loan Centers Applications Support Desk at 1-888-573-4496 (option 2) or fill out the VA Home Loan Application located here.

 New Hampshire VA Loan Appraisal Fees:

-The maximum fees for a VA appraisal in New Hampshire is as follows:
+Effective April 1, 2019, the fees for VA appraisals in New Hampshire are as follows:

 New Hampshire VA Home Loan Limits: